 Offering limited payment options

 Offering limited payment options on your checkout page can limit your potential customer base and decrease sales.
-It's important to provide various payment methods to cater to different preferences and smoothen the payment process for your customers.
+It’s essential to provide various payment methods to cater to different preferences and smooth the payment process for your customers.

 Ignoring security concerns

 Ignoring security concerns on your checkout page can have serious consequences.
 It puts your customers’ sensitive information at risk of being stolen by hackers, damaging your reputation and leading to legal consequences.
 Make sure to prioritize your security measures and ensure customers’ data safety.

 Not optimizing for speed on your checkout page can lead to a poor user experience, longer load times, and potentially lost sales.
 Customers might leave with increased cart abandonment and a drop in sales.